NoorMustafa4556/Shop-Store-Management-Django-/README.md

     *   Filter products by `Category` using clean, SEO-friendly URLs (slugs).
     *   Search functionality to find products by name or category.
 *   **Product Request System:**
-    *   Authenticated users can request a product.
+    *   Authenticated users can request a product directly from the main page.
     *   A user can only request a specific product once if a previous request is still `Pending` or `Approved`.
     *   Users can view the status of all their requests on a dedicated "My Requests" page.
 *   **Admin Management:**